 An emphatic YES!
 From a water purification process, Cloud RO and bottled water filtration are likely similar.
 Most bottled water manufacturers use reverse osmosis just like we do.
 BUT bottled water lacks the regulation needed to ensure you and your family aren’t consuming harmful chemicals.
 Multiple studies have found that bottled water contains heightened levels of PFAs, microplastics, and even arsenic.
 Furthermore, plastic leaching can introduce harmful BPAs after the water has been bottled and sits in the container for days, months or years.
 Last, but certainly not least bottled water is causing an environmental crisis.
 Over 1 million bottles of waters are purchased every single minute, and 80% of those are not recycled.
 So, for yourself, for your family, and for the planet earth, stop buying bottled water and start filtering.
 Read more about bottled water toxicity here.

 If you are a handy DIYer then yes, you can certainly install Cloud RO yourself.
 The process is straightforward and we provide detailed video instructions.
-Cloud has a unique modular design that makes self installation much easier than other RO products on the market.
+Cloud has a unique modular design that makes self-installation much easier than other RO products on the market.
 With all plumbing related installations however, the risk of flooding is always a possibility.
+If you’re unsure if you can install, find a local professional to install your Cloud water filtration system for you.
 Rest assured that our Cloud Customer Happiness Team is always here to help.
 Email us anytime at email@example.com

 Yes, a small drinking water faucet is required and is installed next to your main faucet.
 This faucet is included in your purchase and comes in a variety of styles and finishes to match your existing fixtures.
 The dedicated drinking water faucet can replace an existing soap dispenser, water sprayer, or plug.
 If you do not have one of these existing holes, a new one can be drilled.
 Drilling the faucet hole can be tricky and we recommend you source a professional for the job.
 Usually, the question we get next is, "Why doesn't Cloud just hook up to my main sink faucet?!"
 Well it's a good question and the answer is pretty straightforward.
 Cloud RO features super powerful reverse osmosis filtration, and this process is a bit slow.
 So, the filtered water is stored in a 3-gallon tank ready for you to drink.
 If you were using that same water for dishes and hand washing then you would run out of water pretty quickly.
 Secondly, reverse osmosis does create wastewater (more on that above).
 Using filtered water for household activities like dishes ends up wasting more water than necessary.